AliYasser1230/Employee-Mangament-System/README.md

 # Employee Management System

-## Overview
-A brief description of the project and its purpose.
-For example:
-This Employee Management System is a web application developed using Angular for the frontend and Node.js with Firebase for the backend.
-It allows users to add, view, and manage employee records efficiently.

 ## Features
 - Add new employees with their name, role, and joining date.
 - View a list of all employees.